 Timing is everything in business, and unfortunately for Trump he entered the airline game at the wrong time.
 The US entered an economic recession in the late-‘80’s leading many corporations to cut back on business travel.
 In addition, tensions in the Middle East leading up to the first Gulf war caused oil prices to spike.
 This 1-2 punch was devastating for the airline industry and led to the demise of a number of airlines including Eastern and Pan Am.
 Given these circumstances, the Trump Shuttle lost money, and with Trump continuing to accumulate debt in his other ventures it was becoming increasingly difficult to pay back the loans taken to purchase the airline.

-So, Trump wasn’t in control of the airline in 1991 when soldiers were supposedly flown home from the Gulf War.
-Beside that, Trump Shuttle only provided service in the American Northeast, so there’s no way it would have traveled to Saudi Arabia.
+Trump defaulted on his loan for Trump Shuttle in September 1990.
+By 1991, when Knouse recalled he was flown home by Trump Shuttle from the Gulf War, the airline had already been sold.
+Beyond that, Trump Shuttle only provided service throughout the northeastern United States, so there is no way it would have traveled to Saudi Arabia.

+Tower Air, on the other hand, contracted with the Department of Defense to provide charter flights around the time of the Gulf War, according to a New York Times report.
 But we weren’t able to find anything linking Trump to Tower Air.
 Zev Melamid, Mordechi Gill, Morris Nachtomi and Sam Fondlierprovid established the airline in 1982, Airline History records show.
 Tower Air provided passenger service from New York to Brussels and Tel Aviv, a line previously operated by Metro International Airways, according to the World Airline Directory.

-The airline officially declared bankruptcy in 2000.
+Tower Air officially declared bankruptcy in 2000.
 At the time, Morris Nachtomi was listed as the airline’s CEO in a New York Post report.